-The total drainage area of Lake Griffin is approximately 97 mi2 excluding the Lake Yale basin.
+The total drainage area of Lake Griffin is approximately 97 mi excluding the Lake Yale basin.
 Two major tributaries-Haines Creek and the Yale-Griffin Canal-discharge directly into Lake Griffin.
 Haines Creek receives discharge from upstream Harris Chain of Lakes and Apopka Basin at the Burrell Lock and Dam structure.
 The Yale-Griffin Canal connects the two lakes and delivers flow from Lake Yale into Lake Griffin.
-Most of the land surface areas around the lakes and the Ocklawaha River are low-lying wetlands and have been developed for agricultural production, predominantly muck farms.
-In most of these agricultural areas, drainage systems with perimeter levees and pump stations were constructed to provide flood protection.
-Most upland areas or ridges were used for citrus groves, with most contributing minimal runoff because they typically have high infiltration rates.
+Most of the land surface areas around the lakes and the Ocklawaha River are low-lying wetlands and that have been developed for agricultural production, predominantly muck farms.
+In most of these agricultural areas, drainage systems with perimeter levees and pump stations were have been constructed to provide flood protection.
+Most upland areas or ridges were used for citrus groves, with most contributing minimal runoff because the soils that support the grovesy typically have high infiltration rates.
 There is urban or community development throughout the region, both in waterfront and ridge areas.
-From Lake Griffin, water flows northward through the J. D. Young Canal (C-231) to the Moss Bluff Lock and Dam, which controls water levels in Lake Griffin.
-The Moss Bluff structure is located on the Ocklawaha River, 12 mi downstream from Lake Griffin.
-Most of the river between Lake Griffin and SR 40 has been channelized.
-Flow has been altered from the natural river course into canals for most of this reach, and much of the floodplain has been converted to farmland.
+Comment [SBU41]: Like the abbreviation of feet, miles are abbreviated with a period (mi.)